Two people seriously injured in A5 crash near Oswestry

-The crash took place on the A5 near Oswestry at around 6.07pm yesterday (Tuesday).
+The crash took place near the Queen's Head Junction on the A5 near Oswestry at around 6.07pm yesterday (Tuesday).

 The West Midlands Ambulance Service said it had sent two ambulances and a Midlands Air Ambulance critical care car.